 “It is immensely satisfying to learn that our project has been selected and recognized by Genome Canada and the CIHR.
-Genomics will help us open the door to new approaches in personalized medicine in the near future,” stated Dr. Jabado, who is also a researcher in Medical Genetics and Genomics at the RI MUHC and associate professor in the Department of Pediatrics at McGill.
+Genomics will help us open the door to new approaches in personalized medicine in the near future,” stated Dr. Nada Jabado, who is also a researcher in Medical Genetics and Genomics at the RI MUHC and associate professor in the Department of Pediatrics at McGill University.
 “This investment in a pediatric research project on a rare disease represents enormous hope for children who are diagnosed with this extremely deadly form of cancer.”

-“Génome Québec is proud to support promising projects such as the one spearheaded by Dr. Nada Jabado and her team,” said Mark LePage, President and CEO of Génome Québec.
+“Génome Québec is proud to support promising projects such as the one spearheaded by Dr. Nada Jabado and her team,” stated Mark LePage, President and CEO of Génome Québec.
 “For these young patients and their families, this represents the hope of improved quality of life.
 Genomics research has become increasingly focused on evidence-based results and concrete solutions that provide the greatest possible benefit to all Quebecers.”

-“This achievement of Dr. Jabado’s team demonstrates the momentum, excellence and potential of the genomics research sector in personalized medicine in Quebec,” said Dr. Vassilios Papadopoulos, executive director and chief scientific officer of the RI MUHC.
+“This achievement of Dr. Jabado's team demonstrates the momentum, excellence and potential of the genomics research sector in personalized medicine in Quebec,” stated Dr. Vassilios Papadopoulos, executive director and chief scientific officer of the RI MUHC.
 “This investment will make pediatric research at the RI MUHC and McGill a driving force of innovation and will help our researchers make therapeutic advances for children with brain cancer.”